Overview & History

 12. Minister Motshekga lashes out at Equal Education

 Following Equal Education’s nationwide marches, Minister Motshekga released a racist and misleading statement about the organisation.
 In it she accused Equal Education of being ” a group of white adults organizing black African children with half-truths”.
-Equal Education released a statement calling on the Minister to distance herself from the statement, retract the statement and apologise publically.
+Equal Education released a statement calling on the Minister to distance herself from the statement, retract the statement and apologise publicly.

 Following the incident, Minister Motshekga invited Equal Education to a meeting to discuss the finalisation of the norms and standards.
 Eight National Council members attended the meeting with Minister Motshekga, Deputy Minister Enver Surty and the education MECs of Gauteng, KwaZulu Natal, North West, Western Cape, Northern Cape and Mpumalanga.